Paired T-Test

 Procedure

-The procedure for a paired sample t-test can be summed up in four steps.
-The symbols to be used are defined below:
+The procedure for a paired sample t-test involves four steps.
+The following are the symbols that should be used:

 • \(D\ =\ \)Differences between two paired samples